check-spelling/zephyr/doc/project/proposals.rst

 Feature Tracking
 #################

-For feature tracking we use Github labels to classify new features and enhancements.
+For feature tracking we use GitHub labels to classify new features and enhancements.
 The following is the description of each category:

 Enhancement